 dogs caused by a disorder of the dog's immune system.
 It is an allergy to

-substances in the environment that are inhaled by the dog.
+substances in the environment that are inhaled or absorbed by the skin.

 These substances are called allergens and cause the immune system to over re-act